 Details for Below-Grade Living Space

-Keeping moisture out of your basement requires multiple strategies.
+Keeping moisture out of your basement is not difficult in new construction, but requires multiple strategies.
 You only have one chance to build a dry basement economically – during construction – so it’s worth doing right the first time.
-Preventing leakage and high moisture levels requires a combined strategy of
+Preventing basement leakage and high moisture levels requires a combined strategy of